usnews/brightspot-cms/getting-started.md

 **Create JSP**

-You have placed a new content object, `Text` into a template section, and choosen to render the content with a JSP, which we have pathed to.
+You have placed a new content object, `Text` into a template section, and chosen to render the content with a JSP, which we have pathed to.
 Let's create that JSP.

 Copying the path to the JSP file you have already defined, create your JSP.
+Note, you can also place your jsp files in the WEB-INF directory.

 Example JSP: